yusufaine/nus-clubhouse/README.md

 1. Changing the voice technology to WebRTC and consider changing RabbitMQ to something like web-sockets,
 2. Deliver the core feature late for MS2, but get heavily penalised for being unable to meet the deadline.

 We initially opted for option 2 as we weren't too confident in delivering some form of voice functionality as well as a front-end.
 However we managed to divide the work up nicely and got a very simple voice (and video) [demonstration](https://api.nusclubhouse.games:3016) up in our back-end but unfortunately did not have time to link it with our front-end.
-Additionally in doing so, we had to strike a compromise and opt for using web-sockets instead of RabbitMQ.
+Additionally in doing so, we had to strike a compromise and opt for using web-sockets instead of RabbitMQ for the demonstration for MS2.
+We still intend to learn and implement RabbitMQ if possible.

-### Growing Pains with Elixir
-While we had gone through a crash course in using Elixir back in Milestone 1, we realised that it barely sufficed to get a web application running and had to find other resources that focusses more on using Elixir and Phoenix to run and host web applications and how they interact with current web frameworks, which in our case is React.

-Thankfully, we had gone through a crash course on Elixir during MS1 and the we gathered later on was built on top of that.
-Having some background in React, this allowed us to design and deploy our front-end, but we have yet to connect it to our voice server so there are limitations to our MS2 submissions such as being unable to create and join rooms.

 # How We're Different